pollen-robotics/reachy2-docs/content/vr/getting-started/connect.md

 Once everything is installed, you can launch the application.
 First connect your headset to your computer and make sure it is ready for use.

-> Meta Quest headset must be used with the link.
+> Meta Quest headsets must be used with the link.

 Then run the *Reachy2Teleoperation.exe* file from the previously unzipped folder to start the application.